nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 **A**: SplitLah 2.0 creates a save file in a folder named `data` that is created in the same directory as `SplitLah.jar`.
 All changes are saved to the save file upon exit.

+**Q**: How do session, activity and group unique identifiers work?

+**A**: Unique identifiers uniquely identify each session, activity and group separately.
+Once a unique identifier has been allocated, it will not be changed nor reused.

 <br>

 <hr>